GRS IR 630 (PO 569) Money, Guns, and Power

 Surveys forces contributing to national differences in social and economic policy; identifies current challenges to state sovereignty, such as globalization and immigration; and examines how nations from different welfare state regimes are coping with these threats to the nation state.

 Prereq: Permission of Instructor.
 Examines different sociological perspectives on global social dynamics and processes.

 GRS IR 758 (PO 785) Comparative Political Economy of China & India

 Compares China and India’s economic reform, focusing on their reform policies and government-business relationships.
 Examines their political development (or lack thereof) during their economic reform.
 Discusses China and India’s rise and implications for the global system.

-GRS IR 759 Money, Development, and Conflict in International Relations
+GRS IR 759 International Institutions for Finance, Development, and Trade

 Intensive examination of the roles the IMF, World Bank, and WTO play in the postwar international economic order — addressing less the decision-making within these institutions and more the issues in which they are involved, including their policies and programs.

 GRS IR 760 The Political Economy of the European Union

 Investigates major issues of European economic integration, including the Single Market and European Monetary Union.
 Explores the theoretical and practical problems of integration.
 Considers the crisis of the Euro and and its consequences for European member-states’ economies and democracies.

 GRS IR 778 Problems of Strategic Intelligence